 Response to comment: We agree that the absence of direct co-location with regulatory monitors for the sensors used in this study is a limitation, and acknowledge that sensor performance can vary across different production batches.
 Although previous work with the same sensor type (Wesseling et al. 2021) has demonstrated good agreement under Dutch environmental conditions, this cannot guarantee identical performance for our deployed batch.
 We have therefore expanded the discussion to more explicitly acknowledge this limitation and to reflect on how it may have influenced our results.
 In particular, we note that the observed small average differences between LCS and regulatory monitors may partly reflect systematic uncertainties related to sensor calibration.
 Nonetheless, the positive correlations we observed, combined with high within-batch consistency in our co-location test of five sensors prior to deployment, suggest that the sensors reliably captured temporal variation in exposures.
 We have now included additional discussion on these systematic uncertainties and their implications for interpretation.

-Lines 477-484: Another limitation is the lack of direct co-location of sensors with LML stations, to account for measurement differences between the sensors and the LML station, We could not co-locate our sensors for long periods of time at the LML.
-However, as The Netherlands is one airshed and the correlation of our measurements is similar to what has been observed in studies with direct co-location we believe this limitation has not impacted our study significantly.
+Lines 477-484: Another limitation is the lack of direct co-location of sensors with LML stations, to account for measurement differences between the sensors and the LML station, which may introduce systematic uncertainties.
+This is particularly relevant given the relatively small concentration differences, and absolute levels should therefore be interpreted with caution.
+We could not co-locate our sensors for long periods of time at the LML.
+However, as The Netherlands is one airshed and the correlation of our measurements is similar to what has been observed in studies with direct co-location (even though performance may vary across sensor batches), we believe this limitation has not impacted our study significantly.

 Comment 2: It seems that traffic data was used that was calculated in a study in 2012.
 That seems quite outdated to use as input in a recent comparison.
 Are the authors sufficiently convinced of the usefulness of these probably outdated traffic numbers?